Drexel-UHC/tutorial_MS85/README.md

 The files cannot be run without the mortality data, however.
 The mortality data cannot be made available due to data use agreements with the various countries.

+## Files

+- `00_read_data.R`: Reads in and formats the data on the Drexel servers.
+Creates the data frame used in the city specific analysis.
+- `01_city_specific_models.R`: Runs the analysis for each city and cause of death.
+The resulting coefficients are used in the meta-analysis.
+- `02_meta_analysis.R`: Runs the meta-analysis on the coefficients of all cities.
+The resulting curves are used when estimating the risk ratios and attributable fractions.
+- `03_attributable_fractions.R`: Calculates the attributable fractions for exposure to heat and cold.
+- `04_tables.R`: Recreates all tables in [MS85](https://doi.org/10.1038/s41591-022-01872-6).
+- `05_figures.R`: Recreates all figures in [MS85](https://doi.org/10.1038/s41591-022-01872-6).

 The file 00.0.RunGeneric.R calls in all other files needed.

 Additional city-specific results and summary information can be found in an interactive web application here: